Know Where To Go

 • Yeast infections

-8) 9-8-8 is a new national helpline for anyone across Canada who is thinking about suicide, or who is worried about someone they know.
-Call or text 9-8-8 toll-free, anytime for support in English and French.
+8) 9-8-8 is a national helpline for anyone across Canada who is thinking about suicide or worried about someone they know.
+Call or text 9-8-8 anytime for support in English and French.

-9) If you don’t have a family doctor and would like to register for one - Health Care Connect.
+9) If you don’t have a family doctor and would like to register for one, visit Health Care Connect .